ArYaMaNprot/Linux-Basics/UserManagement.md

     - Reserved field for future use
       In most distributions today, user authentication doesn't rely on just the /etc/shadow file, t here are other mechanisms in place such as PAM (Pluggable Authentication Modules) that replace authentication.

+      Another file that is used in user management is the /etc/group file.
+This file allows for different groups with different permissions.

+## $ cat /etc/group
+    root:*:0:pete

+    Very similar to the /etc/password field, the /etc/group fields are as follows:

+    Group name
+    Group password - there isn't a need to set a group password, using an elevated privilege like sudo is standard.
+A "*" will be put in place as the default value.
+    Group ID (GID)
+    List of users - you can manually specify users you want in a specific group